The lowdown (in their own words...)

 Telephone: 01603 610911

-Who we are: Leathes Prior is a leading East Anglian firm operating from offices in the exceptionally attractive Cathedral Close and Tombland areas of Norwich
+Who we are: Leathes Prior is a leading East Anglian firm operating from offices in the picturesque Cathedral Close and Tombland areas of Norwich.

-What we do: We provide a comprehensive legal service to a wide variety of commercial and private clients, as well as several niche areas including: Full Contact (Sports Law), Mediation 1st, Employmentor and Traffic Lawyers.
+What we do: We provide a comprehensive legal service to a wide variety of commercial and private clients, with specialist niche offerings including: Full Contact (sports law), mediation1st, employmentor, debtcollector and Traffic Lawyers.

 What you'll do:We aim to compile training programmes to meet the wishes of individual trainees.
 The normal pattern is four six-month seats.
 All trainees will work closely with the firm’s partners and will gain excellent hands-on experience of contentious and non-contentious work.

-Perks: Trainees will benefit from health cover and the option to participate in various social and sporting events on behalf of the firm.
+Perks: Trainees will benefit from health cover, discounts at Norwich Theatre Royal and the option to participate in various social and sporting events on behalf of the firm.

 Sponsorship:Financial support by way of an interest-free loan to be used towards the LPC is available.